hellowac/mapnik-wiki-zh-cn/MapnikRenderers.md

 * Because the primary developer of AGG has moved on to other endeavors, we happily maintain our own version of AGG with bugfixes.
 * Mapnik can also build against a system version of AGG, but this is NOT RECOMMENDED since packaged versions have likely not been updated with critical bug fixes

-While Mapnik was the first to use AGG rendering for mapping, the AGG renderer is also now an optional rendering engine in the [http://mapserver.gis.umn.edu/docs/howto/agg-rendering-specifics MapServer] and [http://trac.osgeo.org/mapguide/wiki/MapGuideRfc40 MapGuide] projects.
+While Mapnik was the first to use AGG rendering for mapping, the AGG renderer is also now an optional rendering engine in the [MapServer](http://mapserver.gis.umn.edu/docs/howto/agg-rendering-specifics) and [MapGuide](http://trac.osgeo.org/mapguide/wiki/MapGuideRfc40) projects.

 ## cairo_renderer | Cairographics

-The [http://cairographics.org/ Cairo] renderer is an auxiliary renderer in Mapnik.
+The [Cairo](http://cairographics.org/) renderer is an auxiliary renderer in Mapnik.

 * Cairo was added in r656 due to its similar reputation for high quality graphics output to various formats
  * http://trac.mapnik.org/log/trunk/src/cairo_renderer.cpp
 * Cairo has the '''added advantage''' of supporting both Vector and Raster output.
-* Mapnik can render to any [http://www.cairographics.org/manual/cairo-surfaces.html surface] supported by cairo, either directly or by rendering to a cairo [http://www.cairographics.org/manual/cairo-context.html context].
+* Mapnik can render to any [surface](http://www.cairographics.org/manual/cairo-surfaces.html) supported by cairo, either directly or by rendering to a cairo [context](http://www.cairographics.org/manual/cairo-context.html).
- * You can demo the PNG, JPEG, SVG, PDF, and PS formats using the [http://openstreetmap.org/export/ OSM export tool]
+ * You can demo the PNG, JPEG, SVG, PDF, and PS formats using the [OSM export tool](http://openstreetmap.org/export/)
 * Cairo is optional during Mapnik Scons build process but is enabled automatically if found (using pkg-config).
  * Pkg-config must find libcairo as well as Cairomm(C++ bindings) and Pycairo (python bindings)
  * If Pkg-config is successful you will see the added compiler flags: `-DHAVE_CAIRO -DHAVE_PYCAIRO`